 The lesser known reason is that it is important for your SEO.
 Back in 2010, Google revealed that the speed of a page is a ranking factor and they have only increased the importance of it since.

-Internet users love fast websites and that is why Google places a lot of weight on it.
+Internet users love fast websites and that's why Google places a lot of weight on it for SEO.